YaBoyWonder/BB-8-v.2/README.md

  7. Once you have downloaded everything, the next time you run `node app.js`, it should say<br>
  <!--<img align="right" height="260" src="http://i.imgur.com/Wna1Yrn.png"> -->
 	`I'm Online`

+And you should be all set from there!

+**FAQ**

+ 1. To add commands, just go into the `commands` folder and put your cmd into it like the ping cmd